Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 Wat Pho — the Reclining Buddha (45 minutes to 1 hour)

 Three minutes on foot from the Grand Palace exit brings you to Wat Pho — and to the statue that stops every first-time visitor completely still.
 The Reclining Buddha is 46 metres long and 15 metres tall.
-Photographs do not prepare you for standing beside it inside the narrow hall designed specifically to make the scale feel overwhelming.
-The soles of its feet — each one taller than a person — are divided into 108 panels inlaid with mother-of-pearl depicting the auspicious symbols of the Buddha.
-Walk the full length slowly.
+Photographs do not prepare you for standing inside the narrow hall designed specifically to make the scale feel overwhelming.
+The building is barely wider than the statue itself.
+You enter at the head — gold-covered, eyes closed, at perfect peace — and walk the full length alongside it.
 At the back wall, 108 bronze bowls line the floor; a coin dropped in each is said to bring good fortune.
 Many guests find this unexpectedly meditative.
-Wat Pho is also the oldest centre of public education in Thailand and the birthplace of traditional Thai massage.
+The soles of the feet — each one taller than a person standing — are divided into 108 panels inlaid with mother-of-pearl, each depicting one of the auspicious symbols of the Buddha.
+The detail is extraordinary.
+Walk slowly.
+Wat Pho is also the oldest centre of public education in Thailand — established by royal decree in 1788 as the country's first public university — and the birthplace of traditional Thai massage.
 The school on the temple grounds is the oldest in the country.
-A 30-minute session (approximately ฿420, own expense at the school) after a morning of walking in Bangkok's heat is one of the most genuinely restorative decisions you can make.
-Let us know at booking if you want time built in for this.
+After 4 to 5 hours of walking in Bangkok's heat, a 30-minute session at approximately ฿420 (own expense, bookable at the school) is one of the most restorative decisions of the day.
+Tell us at booking if you want time built into the schedule.

 4